 Katie Weinger, Ed.D., R.N.

-Dr. Weinger is an Investigator in the Section on Behavioral and Mental Health and an Assistant Professor of Psychiatry at Harvard Medical School.
+Dr. Weinger is an investigator in the Section of Clinical, Behavioral and Outcomes Research and an Associate Professor of Psychiatry at Harvard Medical School.
 She directs Joslin Diabetes Center’s Office of Research Fellow Affairs as well as the Joslin Clinic’s Center for Excellence in Diabetes Education.
-She also serves as Vice Chair of the Joslin Diabetes Center Committee on Human Subjects.
-Dr. Weinger received her nursing degree from Boston College and her doctoral degree in Human Development and Psychology from Harvard University.
-She completed postdoctoral fellowships in Psychiatry at Harvard Medical School and at the Harvard Institute of Nursing Research at the Harvard School of Public Health.
-She received the Priscilla White Fellowship, a Harvard Medical School Center of Excellence in Women’s Health Research Grant as well as several grants funded by the National Institutes of Health.
+She is currently an Associate Editor for Diabetes Care.
+Dr. Weinger graduated from Boston College School of Nursing and earned her doctorate in Human Development and Psychology from Harvard University.
+She completed postdoctoral fellowships in the Department of Psychiatry at Harvard Medical School and at the Harvard Institute of Nursing Research at Harvard School of Public Health.